gp3r3z/fs-journal/quizzes/week10.md

 <!-- enter you answer in the space below -->

 ```
+The abstract additional is the process to prevent the internal data shown and only allow access to functionality.
 ```

 **8.** In the example what is the purpose of `virtual`?